ni/arbitrary-session-management/README.md

 2. **Implement the [Initialize API](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L76)**

-    The InitializeFile API handles client requests to create or open a resource (such as a file) and manages session sharing based on the specified session initialization behavior.
+    The InitializeFile API handles client requests to create or open a resource (such as a file used in this repository) and manages session sharing based on the specified session initialization behavior.

     - Receive a request, it expects a file path (used as the resource identifier) and session initialization behavior.
     - Process the request as follows according to the behavior: